kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

 ### New MeshPassthrough policy

 We would like to introduce a new policy `MeshPassthrough` which allows exposing domains, IPs, CIDRs through specific sidecars.
-Policy should be only configured by the MeshOperator and allowed in `kuma-system`.

 ```yaml